Instructions for Other Orthographic Projections [performance + text]

 My relationship with the Museum of Contemporary Art is growing steadily!
 I'll be participating in Family Day on 11.8.
 The theme is "Changes" inspired by the Bowie exhibit, so I'm creating a performative activity based on behavioral changes.
 It'll be documented and played back in real-time with a little help from the Jitter patch I'm writing.
 Also, I'm the artist-in-residence at Curie Metropolitan High.
 Valerie Xanos, an art teacher who is as crazy about Bowie as I, is using the exhibit at the MCA to inspire a project about identity.
 See kids, it pays to be obsessed with something (and vocal about it).

-I'm moving my studio to a great big church across the street from my apartment.
+I've moved my studio to a great big church across the street from my apartment.
 I happened to see a "Spaces Available" sign when I was walking one day and just stopped in to ask.
 It's an active church, but the entire 3rd floor is for small non-profits and studios.
 And they don't care what we do in there.
 I feel like I'm in a comic book origin story.
 Nightcrawler lived in a church, right?
 Ooooh, it's going to be neat hanging out there in the middle of the night!
-I'm moving mid-September.
-Very exciting!
-I've been in a shared space for a few years.
-This will be my very own.

 I've been taking photos of blood.
 More to come.